 Wilder Future: Wilder Dorset

-With Brexit rapidly approaching, MPs will be voting on this soon, so we need them to support a strong Environment Act, because a country with more wildlife is better for people and better for business!
+We need politicians to support a strong Environment Act, because a country with more wildlife is better for people and better for business!

 We will be working with other Wildlife Trusts to make sure this is a priority, but we need your help to make sure all our local MPs are on board!